navkm/progressify-spring/README.md

 Since all annotations defined by this tool are marked with RetentionPolicy.SOURCE, they are discarded by the compiler.
 Hence it introduces no impact to the rest of the Spring Application.

-You can now use your generated serviceworker javascript in your web pages.
+You can use your generated serviceworker javascript in your web pages.

 ## <a id="#usage">Usage</a>

-The following steps describes how to integrate the library with a Maven based build system.
+The following steps describes how to integrate the progressify-spring with a Maven based build system.

 ### Step 1